Zen master: Tony Leung Chiu Wai says he yearns for a ‘simpler life’ as he gets older

 One of his goals, he said then in Wanchai, was to make his mark as an outstanding actor in the next three years.
 “I may not succeed, but at least I will have the satisfaction of knowing I tried.”

 He has succeeded, many times over.
 The first actor to have completed a sweep of the top acting honours in Asia, he has won Best Actor three times at Taiwan’s Golden Horse Awards and five times at the Hong Kong Film Awards for performances in films including gay drama Happy Together (1997) and crime saga Infernal Affairs (2002).
-In November, he took home his first Best Actor accolade at China’s Golden Rooster Awards for the espionage thriller Hidden Blade (2023).
+In November, he took home his first Best Actor accolade at China’s Golden Rooster Awards for the espionage thriller Hidden Blade.

 His international triumphs include bagging Best Actor at the Cannes Film Festival in 2000 for romance drama In The Mood For Love and becoming the first Chinese actor to receive the Golden Lion Lifetime Achievement Award at the Venice Film Festival in September.